SasView/sasmodels/doc/guide/pd/polydispersity.rst

 If applying polydispersion to parameters describing interfacial thicknesses or angular orientations, use the Gaussian or Boltzmann distributions.

+If applying polydispersion to parameters describing angles, use the Uniform distribution.
+Beware of using distributions that are always positive (eg, the Lognormal) because angles can be negative!

 The array distribution allows a user-defined distribution to be applied.